Agent Harness Engineering: Why Architecture Matters More Than the Model

 Loop Cycles

 A Reflexion or ReAct loop multiplies token consumption with each cycle.
-For identical tasks, research documents up to a 10-fold variance – purely due to different solution paths.
+For identical tasks, research records up to a 10-fold variance, purely down to different solution paths.

 Token Spirals

 Agents do not give up when they get stuck.
-They repeat failed approaches with minimal variations – and each iteration costs full input and output tokens again.
+They retry failed approaches with minor variations, and each iteration burns a full round of input and output tokens.

 MetricValueSource